 Seasonal and Power Pass

-You won’t find any savings inside the three parks, but you can get a few special offers inside CityWalk (such as on Blue Man Group and AMC Universal Cineplex 20 tickets) and the on-site hotels (including up to 30% off the rack rates and up to 15% off on select eateries and cabana rentals).
+You won’t find any savings inside the three parks, but you can get a few special offers inside CityWalk (such as on Blue Man Group and Universal Cinemark tickets) and the Universal hotels (including up to 30% off the rack rates and up to 15% off on select eateries and cabana rentals).

-But the real distinction here is a discount inside the two theme parks (and, quite possibly, Volcano Bay – we should know for certain soon).
-You can expect 10% off on all Universal-owned stores and restaurants, as well as on My Universal Photos, though we should hasten to add that the discount won’t work at food and beverage carts or for any alcoholic drinks.
+But the real distinction here is a discount inside the parks, both theme and water.
+You can expect 10% off on all Universal-owned stores and restaurants, as well as on My Universal Photos, though we should hasten to add that the discount won’t work at food-and-beverage carts or for any alcoholic drinks.

 Finally, there are a number of places inside the parks that will also reap you a discounted price, such as rock climbing, airbrushing, or psychic readings.

-(For a complete listing of all the discounts across all of the theme parks, CityWalk venues, and on-site hotels, please see Universal’s main page.)
+(For a complete listing of all the current discounts across all of the theme parks, CityWalk venues, and hotels, please see Universal’s main page.)

 Unsurprisingly, the Seasonal Pass won’t net you any savings here, but the Power Pass will grant you 50% off regular daytime self-parking after your first visit.